sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 Nobody approves anybody's holidays.
 Purchases and expenses happen automatically, within a team-level ample budget.
 Smart credit cards, e.g., Pleo should be used to ensure control and visibility.

 The design goal here is freedom and responsibility.
-Anybody should be able to stand in front of their team or the top executives and explain why an expense was in the best interest of the company.
+Anybody should be able to stand in front of their team or the founders and explain why an expense was in the best interest of the company.
 Failure to do so should result in termination of employment.

 ## No roles and promotions

-Apart from executives and cross-function leads, everybody should formally be a "product developer".
+Apart from cross-functional leads and function leads, everybody should formally be a "product developer".
 Titles can specify the tribe, or whether somebody is an expert at something, but this should have no impact in terms of compensation, benefits, or treatment.

 Seniority roles should also not appear in any form.
 Promotions shouldn't happen.
 People should only change role when they want to, and when it's needed by the company.
 In any case, compensation should exclusively be a function of the years of experience the person has, their main skills, their location, and the tenure within the company.